24-bit computing: Usage

+The IV/70, was introduced by Four-Phase Systems in 1971.
+The IV/70 has an integer word size of 24 bits.
+Byte addressing is not supported directly but bytes are handled by instructions that pack three bytes per word.
+The IV/70 CPU is a 9-chip LSI microprocessor based on three AL4 8-bit slice register/ALUs.

 The IBM System/360, announced in 1964, was a popular computer system with 24-bit addressing and 32-bit general registers and arithmetic.
 The early 1980s saw the first popular personal computers, including the IBM PC/AT with an Intel 80286 processor using 24-bit addressing and 16-bit general registers and arithmetic, and the Apple Macintosh 128K with a Motorola 68000 processor featuring 24-bit addressing and 32-bit registers.
+Some late-1980s Apple computers such as the Macintosh SE/30 and Macintosh IIx retained some 24-bit code in their ROMs despite being advertised as 32-bit computers.
+As a result, these computers require the installation of the MODE32 memory manager to address more than 8Mb of RAM.

+The ARM1, supported 24-bit memory address, as it can access 16MiB memory.

-The eZ80 is a microprocessor and microcontroller family, with 24-bit registers and therefore 24-bit linear addressing, that is binary compatible with the 8/16-bit Z80.
+The eZ80 is a microprocessor and microcontroller family, with 24-bit registers and 24-bit linear addressing.
+It is binary compatible with the 8/16-bit Z80.
+Although eZ80 supports 24-bit adds, subtracts, and moves, most ALU operations are limited to 8-bit.

 The 65816 is a microprocessor and microcontroller family with 16-bit registers and 24-bit bank switched addressing.
 It is binary compatible with the 8-bit 6502.

 Several fixed-point digital signal processors have a 24-bit data bus, selected as the basic word length because it gave the system a reasonable precision for the processing audio (sound).
 In particular, the Motorola 56000 series has three parallel 24-bit data buses, one connected to each memory space: program memory, data memory X, and data memory Y.

 Engineering Research Associates (later merged into UNIVAC) designed a series of 24-bit drum memory machines including the Atlas, its commercial version the UNIVAC 1101, the ATHENA computer, the UNIVAC 1824 guidance computer, etc. Those designers selected a 24-bit word length because the Earth is roughly 40 million feet in diameter, and an intercontinental ballistic missile guidance computer needs to do the Earth-centered inertial navigation calculations to an accuracy of a few feet.